gathu08/stackqueue/README.md

 print (queque)

 #removing items from the queue
-#This rempoves items at the end
+#This removes items at the end
 y = queque.pop()
 #This removes items at the start
 z = queque.popleft()